risk-first/website/introduction/Development-Process.md

 Third, the real takeaway from this is that all these risks exist because we don't know 100% how reality is.
 Risk exists because we don't (and can't) have a perfect view of the universe and how it'll develop.
 Reality is reality, _the risks just exist in our head_.

-Fourth, hopefully you can see from the above that really _all work is risk management_, and _all work is testing ideas against reality_.
+Fourth, hopefully you can see from the above that really _all this work is risk management_, and _all work is testing ideas against reality_.
+(This idea is expanded on in the next section).

 Fifth, and finally, the wake-up call _is_ reality:  the longer you leave your [goal in mind](Goal-In-Mind), the longer it'll be before you find out how it really stacks up against reality.
 Testing your [goals in mind](Goal-In-Mind) early and safely is how you'll manage risk effectively, as we'll see in the next section.